Hans-Heinz Augenstein: Squadron leader and death

 On 1 March 1944, Augenstein was made Staffelkapitän (squadron leader) of 12.
 Staffel of NJG 1 On the night of 27/28 May, Bomber Command attacked Leopoldsburg.
 Augenstein claimed three Halifax bombers shot down that night, taking his total to 40 aerial victories.
 A little less than two weeks later, on 9 June, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 Augenstein was shot down on the night of 15/16 June near Roubaix, possibly by Flight Lieutenant W. W. Provan from No. 29 Squadron.

-On the night of 2/3 November, flying from an airfield at Dortmund, Augenstein claimed his last three aerial victories during a RAF raid on Düsseldorf.
+On the night of 2/3 November, flying from an airfield at Dortmund, Augenstein claimed his last three aerial victories during an RAF raid on Düsseldorf.
 (Note: Authors Mathews and Foreman date these claims on the evening of 4 November, stating that Augenstein shot down three Lancaster bombers.)
 On the night of 7 December 1944, Augenstein's Messerschmitt Bf 110 G-4 (Werknummer 140078—factory number) was shot down 10 km northwest of Münster-Handorf by a De Havilland Mosquito night fighter of the Fighter Interception Unit, flown by RAF ace Flight Lieutenant Edward Richard Hedgecoe and Flight Sergeant J.R.
 Whitham.
 Augenstein and his Bordfunker Feldwebel Günther Steins were killed but his air gunner Unteroffizier Kurt Schmidt bailed out unhurt.
 Augenstein was credited with 46 victories, all recorded at night and including 45 four-engine bombers.